Description

 'The Sortino ratio measures the risk-adjusted return of an investment asset, portfolio, or strategy.
 It is a modification of the Sharpe ratio but penalizes only those returns falling below a user-specified target or required rate of return, while the Sharpe ratio penalizes both upside and downside volatility equally.
 Though both ratios measure an investment's risk-adjusted return, they do so in significantly different ways that will frequently lead to differing conclusions as to the true nature of the investment's return-generating efficiency.
 The Sortino ratio is used as a way to compare the risk-adjusted performance of programs with differing risk and return profiles.
 In general, risk-adjusted returns seek to normalize the risk across programs and then see which has the higher return unit per risk.'

-• The downside risk / excess return profile over 5 years of lululemon is -0.49, which is smaller, thus worse compared to the benchmark SPY (1.28) in the same period.
+• The downside risk / excess return profile over 5 years of lululemon is -0.42, which is lower, thus worse compared to the benchmark SPY (1.05) in the same period.

 Ulcer: